jfrog/workshop-jfrog-linkerd/README.md

 #### Step 4.5: Create a Custom Runner Image to use in your Pipeline

+Create Docker registries in your JFrog platform!

 Use the linkerd/Dockerfile to build and push a custom image to your JFrog registry

 #### Step 4.6: Set up a Pipeline Source

+!!!
+Make sure your GitRepo resource is set correctly before creating the Pipeline Source !!!

 Modify the spring-petclinic-cloud pipelines.yml file for your JFrog instance and GitHub fork.